MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/itemaction.md

 ---
-title: ItemAction Value Set
+title: ItemAction Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible types of item actions, for example to add, delete, or update the product partition criterion.
 ---
-# ItemAction Value Set
+# ItemAction Value Set - Campaign Management
 Defines the possible types of item actions, for example to add, delete, or update the product partition criterion.

 ## Syntax